GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan's detailed reporting of kissing other women to Nienke may have been partly aimed at eliciting reaction or proving desirability.
 - Ryan's high-effort September/October friendship with Nienke may have functioned partly as courtship-like friendship or romantic evaluation.
 - Ryan's later cooling toward Nienke may reflect both genuine depressive constriction and the natural drop in energy that can follow when a hoped-for romantic possibility does not materialize.
+- Nienke's behavior may have created or sustained mixed signals from Ryan's vantage point, even if she did not consciously intend to keep him as a romantic backup.
 - The decline in Nienke contact reflects both travel/lifestyle disruption and Ryan's depressive withdrawal.
 - The November 16-to-November 28 silence may have operated as a concentrated reality check because Nienke was traveling with Maarten: Ryan may have experienced her as living the partner/travel life with Maarten that he had hoped to occupy himself.
 - The late-October-through-holiday asymmetry may have contributed to Ryan feeling demoted, used, or less important, even if Nienke's later January behavior shows she still cared about him.